Nakuliv/SCP-372-EXILED/README.md

 # SCP-372-EXILED
 Adds a SCP-372 to the game.
 # Description
-SCP-372 is invisible (unless he is shooting or throwing grenades), he cannot hurt other SCPs, and they cannot hurt him.
+SCP-372 is invisible (unless he is shooting or throwing grenades) and he cannot hurt other SCPs.
-# Default Config
 ```  is_enabled: true
   spawn_chance: 100
   spawn_message: >-